by Shari Warren

 One way to research other photographers in your area is to ask friends and family what local photographers they have hired for their portraits.
 You can also go to your local camera store and talk to the staff about their customers who offer portrait photography services.

-Once you have some names, go online and search for your competition’s websites using a search engine such as Google or Bing and business directory websites, such as Yelp, Thumbtack and Photography Central.
+Once you have some names, go online and search for your competition’s websites using a search engine such as Google or Bing and business directory websites, such as Yelp, and Thumbtack.
 Also research the main social media sites, such as Facebook, Instagram and Twitter.
 Enter pertinent keywords such as portraits, children, baby, newborn, seniors, teens, family and event photography.
 Use additional keywords in your search such as the town, city, county, state or region.
 When you do those searches, take note of the portrait photographer websites that come up on the first and second pages.
 These photographers have done their homework to be sure that their websites are being seen, and if they also have paid advertising that indicates that they are doing well with getting new customers.

 Visit those photographer websites that you think most closely resemble the same services that you offer.
 You can then check out their portfolios to compare styles and see if they publicly show pricing for their sessions and products.
 If they do, bookmark those websites so you can refer to them later as you plan for pricing strategy.